Visual Illustrative Material:

 Images/photographs, maps, graphs, or charts should be cited in a format below and labeled as a figure when used in an assignment.

-See Figure Example for formatting.
+See Figure Example box for formatting information.

 Artist's Last Name, First.
 "Title of digital image."
 Date, Website, Publisher or Sponsoring Organization, URL (no https://).